sciZer0/7/a/README.md

 ## FIRST OF ALL
 This paper shows that modern science is a fundamentally illogical/wrong thing taken on faith, and that the scientific system itself is exactly a religious sect.

-All I have is logic.
+I am just a person on the globe and all I have is logic.

 Some time ago, just through thinking logically about well-known facts, I made the biggest ever scientific discoveries.